 Welcome!
-I am an Assistant Professor in the Department of Political Science at the University of Houston.
-Previously, I was Postdoctoral Fellow in Survey Research at the Blavatnik School of Government and Non-Stipendiary Research Fellow at Nuffield College at the University of Oxford.
+I am an Assistant Professor in the Department of Political Science at Rice University.
+Previously, I was an assistant professor at the University of Houston and a post-doctoral fellow at the University of Oxford.

 I received my PhD from the Department of Political Science at Washington University in St. Louis.
 Before graduate school, I studied at Underwood International College of Yonsei University in Seoul, South Korea.
 I received a BA in Political Science and International Relations with highest honors.